viewflow/django-fsm/README.md

 * Support for [class substitution](http://schinckel.net/2013/06/13/django-proxy-model-state-machine/) to proxy classes depending on the state
 * Added ConcurrentTransitionMixin with optimistic locking support
 * Default db_index=True for FSMIntegerField removed
+* Graph transition code migrated to new graphviz library with python 3 support
+* Ability to change state on transition exception

 ### django-fsm 2.1.0 2014-05-15
 * Support for attaching permission checks on model transitions